lindseygreenhill/Gov1347/narrative.md

 ## Testing the narrative

 Is this media narrative true?
 Is it a mistake to consider the Latino vote as a unified entity?
-My intial thought is that there are many reasons why the narrative could be true.
+My initial thought is that there are many reasons why the narrative could be true.
 Considering that voters classified as Latino may come from many different nationalities, it would make sense that different subgroups have different political leanings and values.
 For example, Cuban Americans and Venezuelan Americans might be more wary of left leaning governments influenced by socialism compared to Mexican Americans or Puerto Rican Americans.
 In line with this logic, I expect that simply being Latino would be a poor predictor of an individual's vote.

 To test this theory empirically, I gathered data from the UCLA Democracy Fund Voter Study Group Nationscape [survey](https://www.voterstudygroup.org/nationscape).
 The survey, directed by Lynn Vavreck and Chris Tausanovitch, was conducted in June of 2020 and asked individuals a series of questions related to the election.
 I looked at a question that asked individuals about their intended vote: "if the election for president were going to be held now and the Democratic nominee was Joe Biden and the Republican nominee was Donald Trump, would you vote for..." as a proxy for each respondent's predicted vote (I excluded "I don't know" answers).
 I regressed the predicted vote on an is_hispanic indicator variable which reflects if a respondent classified themselves as Hispanic or Latino.
 I also regressed the predicted vote on a nationality factor variable to see if nationality is a better predictor than the first broader variable.
 See the regression results below: